 The majority of the states have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65, but Alaska is not one of them.
 As of 2020, only one Medigap insurer in Alaska — United American Insurance Company — voluntarily offers a limited selection of Medigap plans to enrollees under the age of 65, with prices that are significantly higher than the prices for a person who is 65.
 However, Alaska has kept its high-risk pool (the Alaska Comprehensive Health Insurance Association, also known as ACHIA) operational, and the pool serves as a backstop for people who are under 65 and in need of coverage to supplement Medicare.

-Prior to the ACA, many states relied on high-risk pools for people who needed to purchase their own health insurance and couldn’t qualify for coverage due to medical underwriting.
-Some states, including Alaska, still have an operational high-risk pool — and Medigap access is part of the reason ACHIA and similar programs in other states are still offering coverage (other states that have maintained their high-risk pools and use them to offer supplemental coverage to Medicare beneficiaries include Iowa, Nebraska, New Mexico, North Dakota, South Carolina, Washington, and Wyoming).
+Prior to the Affordable Care Act (ACA), many states relied on high-risk pools for people who needed to purchase their own health insurance and couldn’t qualify for coverage due to medical underwriting.
+Some states, including Alaska, still have an operational high-risk pool — and Medigap access is part of the reason ACHIA and similar programs in other states are still offering coverage (other states that have maintained their high-risk pools and use them to offer supplemental coverage to Medicare beneficiaries include Iowa, New Mexico, North Dakota, South Carolina, Washington, and Wyoming).

 Although the ACA eliminated medical underwriting in the individual health insurance market, it did not change anything about the rules relating to Medigap coverage.
 Medigap applications are medically underwritten if people apply for Medigap before they’re 65 (and their state doesn’t have a guaranteed-issue rule for that population) or if they apply after their initial enrollment window ends and they don’t have one of the qualifying events that trigger a guaranteed-issue window for eligibility.

 Original Medicare does not cover outpatient prescription drugs.
 But beneficiaries of Medicare in Alaska can get coverage for prescription drugs via an employer-sponsored plan (offered by a current or former employer) or stand-alone Medicare Part D plans.
 In most areas of the country, Medicare Advantage plans are another option, since most Medicare Advantage plans include integrated Part D prescription coverage.
-Most parts of Alaska do now have two MSA Medicare Avantage plans available for individuals, but they do not include Part D coverage.
-So Medicare beneficiaries still need stand-alone Part D or employer-sponsored coverage for prescription drugs.
+Alaska does not offer Medicare Advantage plans for individuals.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Alaska?